-Your Board believes that each Resolution proposed is in the best interests of CCEP and Shareholders as a whole and recommends that you vote in favour of all Resolutions.
-In accordance with the Takeover Code, I and my fellow Directors, José Ignacio Comenge, Álvaro Gómez-Trénor Aguilar, Alfonso Líbano Daurella and Mario Rotllant Solá, being nominated to the Board by Olive (the "Olive Nominated Directors") did not participate in the Board's recommendation with regard to Resolution 21, as it is the percentage increase in Olive's interest in Ordinary Shares that is the subject of the waiver under Resolution 21.
-Accordingly, the Directors, with the exceptions just described, recommend Shareholders to vote in favour of the Resolutions, as they intend to do in respect of their own shareholdings, save that Olive and the Olive Nominated Directors will not vote in respect of their shareholdings (if any) on Resolution 21, in which they are considered to be interested.
-As at 13 April 2020 (being the latest practicable date prior to the publication of this Notice), the Directors' shareholdings amounted to, in aggregate, 50,309,211 Ordinary Shares, representing approximately 11.0775% of the total voting rights of the Company.
-As at 13 April 2020, Olive's shareholding amounted to 166,128,987 Ordinary Shares, representing approximately 36.5797% of the total voting rights of the Company.
-The Olive Nominated Directors have no direct shareholding in the Company.
+Your Board believes that each Resolution proposed in this document is in the best interests of CCEP and Shareholders as a whole and recommends that you vote in favour of all Resolutions.
+In accordance with the Takeover Code, I and my fellow Directors, José Ignacio Comenge, Álvaro Gómez-Trénor Aguilar, Alfonso Líbano Daurella and Mario Rotllant Solá, being nominated to the Board by Olive (the "Olive Nominated Directors") did not participate in the Board's recommendation with regard to Resolution 23 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code), as it is the percentage increase in Olive's interest in Ordinary Shares that is the subject of the waiver under Resolution 23.
+Accordingly, the Directors, with the exceptions just described, unanimously recommend Shareholders to vote in favour of the Resolutions, as they intend to do in respect of their own shareholdings, save that Olive and the Olive Nominated Directors will not vote in respect of their shareholdings (if any) on Resolution 23, in which they are considered to be interested.
+As at 12 April 2021 (being the latest practicable date prior to the publication of this Notice), the Directors' shareholdings amounted to, in aggregate, 358,498 Ordinary Shares, representing approximately 0.0787% of the total voting rights of the Company.
+As at 12 April 2021, Olive's shareholding amounted to 166,128,987 Ordinary Shares, representing approximately 36.4890% of the total voting rights of the Company.
+The Olive Nominated Directors have no direct shareholding in the Company, but are indirectly interested in 50,290,404 Ordinary Shares, representing approximately 11.0459% of the total voting rights of the Company through their interests in Olive.

-The Directors, other than the Olive Nominated Directors (the "Non-Olive Directors"), who have been so advised by Credit Suisse, consider Resolution 21 to be in the best interests of the Independent Shareholders.
+The Directors, other than the Olive Nominated Directors (the "Non-Olive Directors"), who have been so advised by Credit Suisse, consider Resolution 23 to be in the best interests of the Independent Shareholders.
 In providing its advice to the Non-Olive Directors, Credit Suisse has taken account of the Non-Olive Directors' commercial assessments.
-The Non-Olive Directors also consider Resolution 21 to be in the best interests of CCEP and the Shareholders as a whole.
-Accordingly, the Non-Olive Directors unanimously recommend that the Independent Shareholders vote in favour of Resolution 21, as they intend to do in respect of their own shareholdings, which, as at 13 April 2020 (being the latest practicable date prior to the publication of this Notice) amounted to, in aggregate, 312,905 Ordinary Shares, representing approximately 0.0689% of the total voting rights of the Company.
+The Non-Olive Directors also consider Resolution 23 to be in the best interests of CCEP and the Shareholders as a whole.
+Accordingly, the Non-Olive Directors unanimously recommend that the Independent Shareholders vote in favour of Resolution 23, as they intend to do in respect of their own shareholdings, which, as at 12 April 2021 (being the latest practicable date prior to the publication of this Notice) amounted to, in aggregate, 358,498 Ordinary Shares, representing approximately 0.0787% of the total voting rights of the Company.